 Barclays has also made a commitment to facilitate £150bn of social and environmental financing by 2025, including funding for sectors such as renewable energy, clean technology, education, affordable housing, and national and supranational development institutions.

 For Palanza, these examples demonstrate how the bank can be its most effective.
 “As a financial institution that is where are our best capabilities lie – leveraging financing and resources towards the ideas and the businesses that can make a difference right now.
 Today.”

 Naturally, there is lots of work to be done.
-When the Principles are formally launched in September 2019, banks will be committing to be held accountable for their social and environmental impact.
+Now that the Principles have been formally launched, signatory banks have committed to be held accountable for their social and environmental impact.